 Many things affect our health and wellbeing – finances, social environment, what’s going on at home, to name a few.

-For example, people may visit their GP because they may be feeling stressed about their work, money, because they are lonely and isolated.
-The impact that these issues can have on our physical and mental wellbeing has been particularly clear as the nation responds to COVID19.
+For example, people may visit their GP because they may be feeling stressed about their work, money, or because they are lonely and isolated.
+The impact that these issues can have on our physical and mental wellbeing has been particularly clear as the nation responds to COVID-19.